-- ✓ A lead apron must be worn - ✓ A monitoring device must be worn outside of the lead apron. - ✓ Stand as far from the patient and tube as practical while observing the patient

-- ✓ Stand so that the central ray is pointing away from your body. - ✓ Observe all regulations which apply to work in surgery, such as preserving sterile fields, wearing surgical garments, etc. The staff technologist will provide details. - ✓ In addition, when observing, you must step outside the room if you cannot stand at least six (6) feet from the patient or stand behind the staff technologist during the exposure.
+- ✓ A lead apron must be worn if required by the clinical site. - ✓ A monitoring device must be worn outside of the lead apron. - ✓ Stand as far from the patient and tube as practical while observing the patient - ✓ Stand so that the central ray is pointing away from your body. - ✓ Observe all regulations which apply to work in surgery, such as preserving sterile fields, wearing surgical garments, etc. The staff technologist will provide details. - ✓ In addition, when observing, you must step outside the room if you cannot stand at least six (6) feet from the patient or stand behind the staff technologist during the exposure.